netdata/netdata/README.md

 ---

 **Netdata** is **distributed, real-time, performance and health monitoring for systems and applications**.
-It is based on a powerful monitoring agent you install on all your systems and containers.
+It is a highly optimized monitoring agent you install on all your systems and containers.

 Netdata provides **unparalleled insights**, **in real-time**, of everything happening on the systems it runs (including web servers, databases, applications), using **highly interactive web dashboards**.
 It can run autonomously, without any third party components, or it can be integrated to existing monitoring toolchains (Prometheus, Graphite, OpenTSDB, Kafka, Grafana, etc).